Mobile Phone Policy

 FAQs

-Parental support with this is vitally important and very much appreciated.
-There are many studies into the negative effects of screen time in regards to young people’s mental health, wellbeing and brain development and we feel it is our duty to take these important steps in an effort to support the wellbeing and learning of all pupils.
+There are many studies into the negative effects of screen time in regards to young people’s mental health, wellbeing and cognitive development and we feel it is our duty to take these important steps in an effort to support the wellbeing and learning of all pupils.

 Find Us